wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/cdn/cdn-cloud-service-with-cdn.md

 - Easily deploy and update images, scripts, and stylesheets in your cloud service's project directories
 - Easily upgrade the NuGet packages in your cloud service, such as jQuery or Bootstrap versions
-- Manage your Web application and your CDN-served content all from the same Visual Studio interface
+- Manage your Web Site and your CDN-served content all from the same Visual Studio interface
-- Unified deployment workflow for your Web application and your CDN-served content
+- Unified deployment workflow for your Web Site and your CDN-served content
 - Integrate ASP.NET bundling and minification with Azure CDN

 ## What you will learn ##